5.3 Evaluation Techniques¶

 It is important to mention though, that currently internal techniques are still under development, and the majority of evaluations are still only using behavioral techniques.
 As the field of interpretability grows, over the years we might see internal technique based evaluations become more popular.

-Representation analysis.
+Representation analysis .
 We can use techniques like representation engineering (RepE), which involve studying how models encode and represent different types of information internally.
 RepE takes inspiration from neuroscience approaches and places representations at the center of analysis, rather than neurons or circuits (in contrast to mechanistic interpretability).
 We can potentially use this to monitor and manipulate high-level cognitive phenomena in deep neural networks (Zou et al., 2023) We can also examine the geometry of the model's representation space or track how representations evolve during processing.
 (Marks et al., 2023)

-Probes can be used to find patterns in a model's weights.
+Probes can be used to find patterns in a model's weights .
 A probe is essentially a linear classifier trained on a model's internal activations to detect specific patterns or behaviors (Roger et al., 2023).
 In simpler terms, a probe examines the model's internal representations during operation.
 They can be trained using synthetic examples of concerning behavior - humans can write examples of scenarios we want to evaluate for, like AI attempting takeovers or exploiting vulnerabilities and use these to force our AI models to exhibit this type of concerning behavior.
-Then, we train another AI classifier (probe) on the patterns that this malicious models exhibits.
+Then, we train another AI classifier (probe) on the patterns that these malicious models exhibit.
 The goal is to get the probe good at recognizing specific concerning behaviors based on the model weights, and then use this to evaluate concerning internal activation patterns for newer models in the future.

 Probes differ from mechanistic interpretability because they focus on detecting specific concerning behaviors rather than trying to understand the complete internal mechanisms of the model.
 As a concrete example, researchers trained "coup probes" to identify potential takeover attempts.
 By creating a dataset of examples describing ways an AI might try to take over, they found probes could reliably flag concerning behavior even when the text was written differently or translated to other languages (Roger et al., 2023).

 Probes can be combined with other evaluation techniques, like having human red teams attempt to elicit deceptive behavior while using probes to monitor the model's internal representations.
 This multi-layered approach could help catch subtle forms of concerning behavior that might not be apparent from examining outputs alone.
-However, probe effectiveness likely depends on the model not being dramatically more capable than humans in safety-critical domains, as extremely advanced systems might find ways to manipulate their internal representations to fool the probes (Roger et al., 2023).This is usually called "gradient hacking".
-It's worth pointing out though that gradient hacking is extremely difficult for a model to actually do.
-(Millidge, 2023)
+However, probe effectiveness likely depends on the model not being dramatically more capable than humans in safety-critical domains, as extremely advanced systems might find ways to manipulate their internal representations to fool the probes (Roger et al., 2023).
+This is usually called "gradient hacking".
+It's worth pointing out though that gradient hacking is extremely difficult for a model to actually do (Millidge, 2023).